PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

     Note: We used Python3.7 command as an example above, if the version of your Python is 3.6/3.8/3.9, please change pip3.7 in the commands to pip3.6/pip3.8/pip3.9

-    > Install protobuf 3.1.0
+    > Installing patchelf, PatchELF is a small and useful program for modifying the dynamic linker and RPATH of ELF executables.

     ```
     apt install patchelf
     ```

-    > Installing patchelf, PatchELF is a small and useful program for modifying the dynamic linker and RPATH of ELF executables.

 8. Execute cmake:

-    > For details on the compilation options, see the [compilation options table](https://www.paddlepaddle.org.cn/documentation/docs/en/develop/install/Tables.html#Compile).
-    > Please attention to modify parameters `-DPY_VERSION` for the version of Python you want to compile with, for example `-DPY_VERSION=3.7` means the version of python is 3.7

     * For users who need to compile the **CPU version PaddlePaddle**: